HeyItsCoffeee/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns. #
-### OBJECTIVE ###
+### Analysis ###
-* Provide an anaylsis breakdown of a dataset of kickstarter campaigns to best understand how to create a successful campaign for Louise's new play.
+* Provides an anaylsis breakdown of a dataset of kickstarter campaigns to best understand how to create a successful campaign for Louise's new play.
 ---